Scottish Social Services Council

-Scottish Social Services Council (SSSC) is a non-departmental public body responsible for raising standards in the country's social work, social care, children and young people's workforce, registering people who work in social work, social care, children's and young people's services, and the regulation of education and training.
+Scottish Social Services Council (SSSC) is a non-departmental public body of the Scottish Government responsible for raising standards in the country's social work, social care, children and young people's workforce, registering people who work in social work, social care, children's and young people's services, and the regulation of education and training.

+History

 The SSSC was established in October 2001 by the Regulation of Care (Scotland) Act.

+Functions

 The SSSC regulates individuals who provide personal care in Scotland.
 It is complemented by the Care Inspectorate, which regulates the organisations responsible for providing care in Scotland.

 There are more than 208,000 people working in social services in Scotland.
 This includes social care workers, social workers, social work students, and children and young people workers.
 The range of care services provided includes residential and day centres, community facilities, and home-based support.